The Bankrate promise

 A building code is a set of regulations written by city or county officials with the help of construction pros that governs the design, construction and modification of commercial buildings, homes and other structures in the jurisdiction.
 Violating these regulations can result in fines and/or penalties.

 What is a building code?

-In the case of new buildings, they must be constructed using the most recent codes.
+New buildings must be constructed using the most recent codes.
 In addition to fines, failure to meet code standards during construction could possibly delay a project while problems are addressed.
 Serious violations could even end a project before it is complete.

 Building code example

 One of the best examples of building codes designed to meet the dangers of a specific type of natural disaster is in Los Angeles.

 The area is prone to earthquakes and the city has adjusted its code to strictly monitor new and existing buildings.
 Through changes to previous versions of the code, the city has taken on the problem of concrete and wooden structures that lack the necessary earthquake reinforcements.
 These reinforcements are needed to address the shaking that occurs with even a minor quake.